andreykurenkov/andreykurenkov.github.io/writing/_posts/2015-12-25-a-brief-history-of-neural-nets-and-deep-learning-part-2.md

 # Neural Nets Gain Beliefs

-In fact, before being co-author of the seminal 1986 paper on backpropagation learning algorithm, Hinton worked on a neural-net approach for learning probability distributions in the 1985 ["A Learning Algorithm for Boltzmann Machines"](http://www.cs.toronto.edu/~fritz/absps/cogscibm.pdf) [ ^11].
+In fact, before being co-author of the seminal 1986 paper on backpropagation learning algorithm, Hinton worked on a neural-net approach for learning probability distributions in the 1985 ["A Learning Algorithm for Boltzmann Machines"](http://www.cs.toronto.edu/~fritz/absps/cogscibm.pdf) [^11].
 Boltzmann Machines are networks just like neural nets and have units that are very similar to Perceptrons, but instead of computing an output based on inputs and weights, each unit in the network can compute a probability of it having a value of 1 or 0 given the values of connected units and weights.
 The units are therefore **stochastic** - they behave according to a probability distribution, rather than in a known deterministic way.
-The Boltzmann part refers to a distribution from physics that is part of the definition of these networks - .
+The Boltzmann part refers [to a probability distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution) that has to do with the states of particles in a system based the particles' energy and on the thermodynamic temperature of that system.
+This distribution defines not only the mathematics of the Boltzmann machines, but also the interpretation - the units in the network themselves have energies and states, and learning is done by minimizing the energy of the system and with direct inspirartion from thermodynamics.
+Though a bit unintuitive, this energy-based interpretation is actually just one example of an **energy-based model**, and fits in the **energy-based learning** theoretical framework with which many learning algorithms can be expressed[^ebm].

+<div><button class="btn" data-toggle="collapse" data-target="#ebm">
+Aside: a bit more Energy Based Models &raquo;
+</button></div>
+<blockquote class="aside"><p id="ebm" class="collapse" style="height: 0px;">
+That there is a common theoretical framework for a bunch of learning methods is not too surprising, since at the end of the day all of learning boils down to optimization.
+Quoting from the above cited tutorial:
+<br><br>
+"Training an EBM consists in finding an energy function that produces the best Y for any X ...
+The architecture of the EBM is the internal structure of the parameterized energy function E(W, Y, X) ...
+This quality measure is called the loss functional (i.e.  a function of function) and denoted L(E,S). ...
+In order to find the best energy function [] we need a way to assess the quality of any particular energy function, based solely on two elements: the training set, and our prior knowledge about the task.
+For simplicity, we often denote it L(W,S) and simply call it the loss function.
+The learning problem is simply to find the W that minimizes the loss."
+<br><br>
+So, the key to energy based models is recognizing all these algorithms are essentially different ways to optimize a pair of functions, that can be called the energy function E and loss function L, by finding a set of good values to a bunch of variables that can be denoted W using data denoted X for input and Y for the output.
+It's really a very broad definition for a framework, but still nicely encapsulates what a lot of algorithms fundamentally do.
+</p></blockquote>

 <figure>
     <img class="postimagesmall" src="https://draftin.com:443/images/34928?token=uZt9tR3PMJ7XcI0pscNEF0hgpiGBmAWdxlT-mXi88-6jI1VKnv5eRXDeX2soiwQ2MJJuq1QeKvSOb1JiviyiZl8" alt="Public domain from wikipedia"/>